AngelMunoz/Finny/src/docs/assets/docs/features/scaffolding.md

 6. Answer the prompts we added in the F# script
 7. `perla serve`

-the content of the `index.tpl.html` would look like this
+the content of the `index.tpl.html` would look like this:

+> Note: `.tpl.` must exist in the file name for perla to pick it up

 ```html
 <!DOCTYPE html>